Skip to main content

 What is Noonan syndrome?

-Noonan syndrome is a rare genetic disorder that affects both boys and girls.
-About 1 in 1,000 to 2,500 infants is born with Noonan syndrome, which can cause congenital heart disease, distinctive facial features, short stature, and other conditions.
+Noonan syndrome is a rare genetic disorder that can affect both boys and girls.
+About 1 in 1,000 to 2,500 infants are born with Noonan syndrome.

 What causes Noonan syndrome?